 The cost of fiberglass doors can vary greatly because the material is so versatile.
 Today’s fiberglass doors can mimic real wood so closely it’s difficult to tell the difference.
 Fiberglass doors are very energy efficient and low maintenance.
 Fiberglass doors can also offer windows and other functional and aesthetic touches that can increase the cost.

 Pella offers three tiers of entry doors: Pella® ($$-$$$) and Architect Series® ($$$-$$$$)

 Wood entry doors represent the biggest investment, primarily because of the cost of the material and the broad array of sizes, styles and shapes available.
 Pella offers a wide selection of stains, wood types, and other options in their Traditional, Classic, Old World and Craftsman door collections.

 For that reason, wooden doors are often the choice of homeowners who want the most curb appeal bang for the buck.
 Wooden doors offer an amazing array of aesthetic touches plus the feel and appearance that other door materials can’t completely replicate.

 The amount and style of glass included has a major impact on the price of a door.
 Today’s door glass options can offer both energy efficiency and allow natural light.

-Hardware, Security Features
+Hardware and Security Features